QuazarTech/DG_Maxwell/README.md

 cd DG_Maxwell/code
 python3 main.py
 ```
-* The parameters of the simulation are stored in global_variables.py in
+* The parameters of the simulation are stored in params.py in
   the app folder, These can be changed accordingly.

-* The images of the wave are stored in the folder 1D_wave_images folder.
+* The images of the wave are stored in the `1D_wave_images` folder.

 * To stitch the images in the folder and obtain a video of the simulation,
   use the command in the terminal -